New Zealand – North and South Island’s Highlights & Places to Visit

 A Country Split Into Two

 Both the North Island and South Island have to plenty to offer for travellers’ delight, and for that reason, the question is raised: “Which island should I travel to?”
-If time’s not a problem, you can definitely experience the best of both sides, but if not, then it surely is a hard pick.
+If time’s not a problem, you can definitely experience the best of both, but if not, then it surely is a hard pick.

 The North Island is the cradle of the nation’s culture, as it’s where the Polynesian first settled, having brought with them a great heritage that later developed into the famous Maori culture.
 Nowadays, around 70% of the whole country’s population lives here.